esteban-w/udagram/README.md

 - A screenshot of configured AWS Elastic Beanstalk General view
 - A screenshot of configured AWS Elastic Beanstalk Environment variables
 - A 'Hosted Fullstack Application' diagram
+- A 'Pipeline Overview' diagram
+- An App Dependencies document
+- An Infrastructure Description document
+- A Pipeline Process document

 The link to the hosted EB api:
 [http://udagramapinode12-env.eba-pbjyxrkj.us-east-1.elasticbeanstalk.com/](http://udagramapinode12-env.eba-pbjyxrkj.us-east-1.elasticbeanstalk.com/)